USAJOBS/ATP-Support/getting-started/what-is-aup.md

 section: getting-started
 category: getting-started
 sidenav: getting-started-what-is-the-aup
-title: What is the AUP?
+title: What is the acceptable use policy (AUP)?
 ---

-The Acceptable Use Policy outlines the guidelines and regulations which an Agency Talent Portal account holder must comply with to use the ATP.
-Any violation of these policies can result in disciplinary action by your agency and/or revocation of your ATP account.
+The Acceptable Use Policy outlines the policies you must follow to use ATP.
+If you violate any of these policies, your agency can take disciplinary action or revoke your ATP account.